Kanchan-bn/toy-robot-cli/README.md

 * After starting the code, type in the filename with path (./inputFile.txt) and press enter.
 The commands in the file are processed.
 6. ```npm test``` to run tests

+### Note:
+* Commands.txt cannot be used as input as it contains text other than commands.
+* inputFile.txt can be used as CLI input